 - Numerical rating, and so forth.

-The ontology (i.e., set of labels) used by the vertical content provider can be either proprietary (e.g., internally developed) or public, or a combination thereof.
+The ontology (i.e., set of labels) used by the vertical content provider can be either proprietary (e.g., internally developed) or the public, or a combination thereof.

-I’ve debated with myself about how deeply I should go in describing the various aspects of this patent, and decided that anyone who wants to learn more about how custom search engines might influence web search results at Google would probably learn more by spending the time working to create a custom search engine, and a context file for their search engine.
+I’ve debated with myself about how deeply I should go in describing the various aspects of this patent, and decided that anyone who wants to learn more about how Google custom search engines might influence web search results at Google would probably learn more by spending the time working to create a custom search engine, and a context file for their search engine.

-Interestingly, you can create a custom search engine, with associated context file, for a site that you don’t own.
+Interestingly, you can create a Google custom search engine, with associated context file, for a site that you don’t own.

 This idea of using the expertise of people who know a lot about a particular vertical, to come up with query refinements, expand queries, and influence general searches in other ways goes against the assumptions that user data collected from an individual’s past searching and browsing history might help divine their intent in a present search, or that search behavior from a number of searchers might help pinpoint appropriate query results or refinements.

 In a way, a web search engine learning from custom search engines is like pitting the expertise of knowledgeable individuals against the wisdom of crowds.

 What’s to keep someone from maliciously creating custom search engines that might attempt to manipulate this process, and influence search results in a harmful manner?